edjash/code-test/README.md

 2. Are you familiar with object orientated programming?
 3. Most interesting/complicated project worked upon?
 How large was it?
 4. Familiarity with version control?
 Git?
+5. Familiarity with tools for building, deploying and continuous integration (ex.
+Jenkins)?
-5. Familiarity with unit testing?
+6. Familiarity with unit testing?
-6. Open source projects participation?
+7. Open source projects participation?
-7. What does your work environment look like?
+8. What does your work environment look like?
 What tools do you use for development/debugging?
+How about build systems (Gulp, Grunt, etc)?
-8. Linux user/server administration experience?
+9. Linux user/server administration experience?
 SSH?
-9. Rate how comfortable/experienced you are in the following areas
+10. Rate how comfortable/experienced you are in the following areas
     - HTML
     - Sass/CSS
     - Javascript/JQuery